-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Governing Body, - regular reviews by the Finance and Premises Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes, - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines, - delegation of authority and segregation of duties, - identification and management of risks
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Governing Body, - regular reviews by the Finance and Facilities Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes, - setting targets to measure financial and other performance, - clearly defined purchasing (asset purchase or capital investment) guidelines, - delegation of authority and segregation of duties, - · Identification and management of risks

 The Governing body has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-However, the Governors have appointed Mrs Vanessa Smith, a governor, as Responsible Officer (RO).
-The RO's role includes giving advice on financial matters and performing a range of checks on the academy Trust's financial systems.
-The RO will be providing on a quarterly basis, the RO reports to the Governing body on the operation of the systems of control and on the discharge of the governing Body's financial responsibilities.
+However, the Governors have appointed ASCL, as Responsible Officer (RO).
+The RO's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
+The RO will be providing on a termly basis, the RO reports to the Governing Body on the operation of the systems of control and on the discharge of the Governing Body's financial responsibilities.
+Some recommendations were made relating to reporting of financial information and these have been addressed.
+No material control issues were identified.

-GOVERNANCE STATEMENT 31 AUGUST 2012
+WARLINGHAM SCHOOL GOVERNANCE STATEMENT 31 AUGUST 2013 continued